nilearn/dev-days-2020/index.md

 ----- | ------- | ----
-Open Source Software Development (Intro) | Git, Tests, Documentation | May 18 (Morning Session) Open Source Software Development (Advanced) | Project scope, Architecture, Design | May 18 (Afternoon Session) Coding Sprint for Nilearn | Contribute new features and bug fixes under the guidance of the Nilearn team.
+Open Source Software Development (Intro) | Git, Tests, Documentation | May 18 (Morning Session) Open Source Software Development (Advanced) | Project scope, Architecture, Design | May 18 (Afternoon Session) Coding Sprint for Nilearn ([Register](#sprint-registration)) | Contribute new features and bug fixes under the guidance of the Nilearn team.
 For new developers and experienced users. | May 18, 19, 20
 Tutorials | Scikit-Learn, Nilearn, Nistats | May 21
-Machine Learning in Neuroimaging conference | Applications of ML in Neuroimaging, inn Python & R | May 22
+Machine Learning in Neuroimaging conference ([Speakers](#machine-learning-in-neuroimaging-conference-confirmed-speakers)) | Applications of ML in Neuroimaging, in Python & R | May 22

 Sprint Registration